 Has there been involvement of Patients, Public and other key stakeholders?
-Include summary of findings below, if applicable Yes □ No□ N/A⊠ Summary: Implementation of the Equality Delivery System is a mandated requirement for the ICB, please indicate which of the following goals this report supports: Better health outcomes Improv experie • nt access and A representative and supported workforce Inclusive leadership rould affect the ICB's be discussed as part Not applic able to this report.
+Include summary of findings below, if applicable Yes 🗆 Yes □ No□ N/A⊠ Summary: - y Delivery S g goals this - requirement for the ICB, please Better health outcomes Improv experie nt access and A represe ntative and supported workforce \boxtimes Inclusi ve leader ship \boxtimes - ould affect the ICB be discussed as part Not applic able to this report.
 When developing this project, has consideration been given to the Derbyshire ICS Greener Plan targets?
-Carbor reduction □ Air Pollution □ Waste □ Details/Fi indings able to this report.
+Carbon reduction Details/F Not applic i ndings able to this report.